-First Priority: Read the Common Core State Standards
+First Priority: Know your Grade-level Common Core State Standards

 The Common Core Standards are all about getting students to readers and contemplate “complex text.”
 The standards themselves are complex.
 I hear some administrators say that rather than have their teachers dive into the standards, they are giving them snippets of the standards to read.
 They explain that today’s teachers are overwhelmed and in this piecemeal delivery system, they are protecting teachers from undue stress.
 I find that problematic.
 The standards are tightly bound both vertically and horizontally: between grades and within grades and among strands (reading, writing, speaking & listening, language).
 To piecemeal the standards out is to rob teachers of the experience the standards ask of kids: to be able to read an extended complex text.
 Don’t get me wrong; I’m not saying read them all in one sitting.
 But I am saying that teachers should be studying blocks of the standards purposefully.